funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 }
 ```

-That it.
-We have a working counter application.
+That's it, we have a working counter application.
 Our `_Body` is watching for changes on the `int` state and will rebuild whenever the state changes.
+And in our `FloatingActionButton`s we're accessing the `Counter` `StateNotifier` and calling `increment` and `decrement`.

 ## Service Locators